neverfap-deluxe/nfd-api/content/general_about/about-main-03.md

 ---

-In order to teach you to adapt to these healthy coping mechanisms, NeverFap Deluxe maintains one goal.
+In order to teach you to adapt to these healthy coping mechanisms, NeverFap Deluxe maintains one core philosophy.
 <!-- which I strongly believe is key to helping you effectively overcome your porn addiction -->